nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # TrueRental User Guide

-TrueRental is a **desktop application for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, TrueRental can get your contact management tasks done faster than traditional GUI apps.
+TrueRental is a **desktop application for managing your client details, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, TrueRental can get your client management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />

 --------------------------------------------------------------------------------------------------------------------

-## Quick start
+## Quick Start

 1. Ensure you have Java `17` or above installed in your Computer.